 The Monitoring and Assessment Branch (MAB) in DOEE's Air Quality Division operates, maintains, and performs all functions of the ambient air monitoring program required by the CAA.
-The District's network currently consists of $\underline{\text{six}}$ (6) monitoring sites.
-Sampling covers criteria air pollutants, PM{2.5} mass and chemical speciation, and enhanced monitoring for ozone and its precursor pollutants with a photochemical assessment monitoring station (PAMS) for measuring speciated VOCs, NO_x, carbonyls, air toxics, and surface and meteorological parameters.
+The District's network currently consists of five (5) monitoring sites.
+Sampling covers criteria air pollutants, $PM{2.5}$ mass and chemical speciation, and enhanced monitoring for ozone and its precursor pollutants with a photochemical assessment monitoring station (PAMS) for measuring speciated VOCs, NO_x , carbonyls, air toxics, and surface and meteorological parameters.

-One of the significant elements of the October 2006 monitoring regulations was the establishment of a multi-pollutant National Core (NCore) monitoring network to provide trace-level air quality measurements.
+One of the significant elements of the October 2006 monitoring regulations was the establishment of a multi-pollutant National Core (NCore) monitoring network to provide tracelevel air quality measurements.
 The District launched an NCore station at its McMillan site (11-001-0043) in January 2011.
-Then, to fulfill the monitoring requirements of the 2008 Pb NAAQS, DOEE established an ambient Pb monitor at the NCore site in January 2012.
+Then, to fulfill the monitoring requirements of the 2008 Pb NAAQS, DOEE established an ambient Pb monitor at the NCore site in January 2012 and terminated at the end of 2016 after monitoring requirements were revised.